 The Chicago native has called Phoenix home for more than 25 years.
 Prior to coming to PN he wrote for a variety of Arizona valley publications.

-Christopher proudly served in the U.S. Marine Corps for 12 years working in communications as a radio operator.
+Christopher proudly served in the U.S. Marine Corps for 12 years as a field radio operator and wireman.

 He has volunteered as a puppy raiser for Canine Companions for Independence (CCI), helping socialize young puppies to one day be placed with people needing a service animal.